-Besides its messiness, sycamore causes headaches in other ways.
-It's prone to attacks from insects and diseases.
-American sycamore is one of many plants susceptible to aphid infestations.
+The American sycamore tree is one of many plants susceptible to aphid infestations.
 Aphids can invade any landscape, but they run especially rampant on landscapes where the use of chemicals has eliminated aphid predators.
-If you get aphids, spray with the organic insecticide, Neem oil.
+If you get aphids, spray with the organic insecticide neem oil.

-American sycamore is susceptible to anthracnose.
+American sycamore also is susceptible to anthracnose.
 If you live in a hot, humid region, such as the Southeast, your plants are naturally more prone to such fungal diseases.
-The solution is to grow the cultivar, Platanus × acerifolia 'Bloodgood', which is resistant to anthracnose.
+The solution is to grow the cultivar Platanus × acerifolia 'Bloodgood', which is resistant to anthracnose.

 Are there any benefits in growing sycamore?

 Yes.
-Its fast growth rate can make it a better choice for a shade tree if your primary objective is to have shade in the yard as quickly as possible.
+The American sycamore tree's fast growth rate can make it a good choice for a shade tree if your primary objective is to have shade in the yard as quickly as possible.

 Besides messiness, do sycamore trees have any other objectionable qualities?

 Yes.
-Mature sycamores may develop masses of exposed roots.
-These roots are difficult to mow around on a lawn.
-And if you strike one with your blade, it can damage your blade.
-The solution is to avoid growing sycamore as a lawn tree.
-It's better situated in woodland gardens.
+Mature sycamore trees might develop masses of exposed roots, which can be difficult to mow around.
+And if you strike one with your mower, it can damage your blade.
+The solution is to avoid growing sycamore as a lawn tree; it's better situated in woodland gardens.